 The National Monument is open to visitors, with opportunities for hiking, biking, cross-country skiing, and, fishing, and on the east side of Monument, hunting and snowmobiling.
 Learn more about how to enjoy our new public lands here and plan your visit using our list of local accommodations and maps of the property.

-Katahdin Woods & Waters—Our Monument, Our Community, Voices from the Region NRCM is pleased to share our report, which features business and civic leaders from the Katahdin region describing how Katahdin Woods and Waters National Monument is providing positive benefits to their communities.
+Katahdin Woods & Waters—Our Monument, Our Community, Voices from the Region This report features business and civic leaders from the Katahdin region describing how Katahdin Woods and Waters National Monument is providing positive benefits to their communities.
 The report was issued to coincide with the one-year anniversary of the National Monument, which was established on August 24, 2016.
 Read the report.

-The new Katahdin Woods and Waters National Monument is officially open, and we want to help you make the most of your visit!
-Download or request a copy of our new Visitors Guide to Katahdin Woods and Waters National Monument to find out more about the area, view a map of the Monument, and find the best places to hike, bike, and paddle.
+We want to help you make the most of your visit to Katahdin Woods and Waters National Monument.
+Download or request a copy of our Visitors Guide to Katahdin Woods and Waters National Monument to find out more about the area, view a map of the Monument, and find the best places to hike, bike, and paddle.
 We have also created a full list of excellent food and local accommodations.
-Have fun exploring the new KWW National Monument!
+Have fun exploring!